 Our students in Year 5 and 6 learn French, in addition to Mandarin.
 They have the opportunity to participate in an optional one week French Camp to Noumea, New Caledonia.
 This camp includes French lessons, followed by practising French in the Noumea community / markets and shops.

-Our school student well being program is based on the 'Resilience, Rights &Respectful relationshops' program.
+Our school student well being program is based on the 'Resilience, Rights & Respectful relationships' program.
 We also develop mindfulness strategies.

 The Year 5 coding program teaches NAO robotics, Claymation (learning to make animated films) and Tinkercad.
-There is a 3D printer for Year 5 student use.
+Tinkercad teaches Year 5 student how to design a 3D product, that can be tested and finally printed, using our 3D printer.
 Students investigate issues of modern communication and ‘Cyber-Safety’ through a class approach to blogging and computer use.

 Our 'Swim and Survive' program for Year 5 is an open water experience held at the beach by trained lifesavers.
 Learning about water safety is an essential survival skill.